How to move to Hawaii from the mainland: moving to Hawaii begins with adjusting your mainland mentality to the island lifestyle.

 What is the Best Moving to Hawaii Advice We Received?

-Except for the higher prices, which even longtime island residents complain about from time to time, the best moving to Hawaii advice we received is to relax.
+Except for the higher prices, which even longtime island residents complain about on a regular basis, the best moving to Hawaii advice we received is to relax.
 The easiest way to adapt is by adjusting expectations.
 It’s easy to ramp up the excitement to unrealistic proportions.

 Remember, one of the most important reasons to move to Hawaii is the realization that your mainland lifestyle isn’t serving you.
 Consider all the moving to Hawaii advice you receive in the context from which it is given.